-Drawing Rooms is a contemporary arts center in a former convent building in Downtown Jersey City (closing at this location June 15, 2018 and reopening at the Topps Building / Mana Campus in the Journal Square neighborhood of Jersey City) showing two and three-dimensional works by emerging and mid-career NJ and NY metropolitan area artists.
-With twenty gallery rooms, Artist Workspaces, and the Tenth Room Gallery Shop, we provide a place where artists can gather, connect and advance their careers.
-Our innovative and exciting exhibitions, public programs and publications enrich the lives of our community through an appreciation of and involvement with contemporary art.
+Drawing Rooms is a nonprofit art space in the Topps Building on the Mana Campus in the Journal Square neighborhood in Jersey City.
+In 2018, we moved from a former convent in Downtown Jersey City where we were for 6 years.
+We show two and three-dimensional works by emerging and mid-career artists in NJ and the NY metropolitan area.
+We provide a place where artists can gather, connect and advance their careers.
+Our innovative and exciting exhibitions, public programs and publications enrich the lives of our community through an appreciation of and involvement with contemporary visual art.

-Drawing Rooms is operated by Victory Hall Inc. a 501c3 non-profit organization producing exhibitions, programs and public art projects in the NJ/NY area since 2001.
-Other Victory Hall Inc. programs include Rainbow Thursdays Artists, art classes for developmentally disabled adults, Artist Workspaces, Victory Hall Press, Victory Arts Public Projects and The Art Project, exhibition development for Art House, The Oakman, Hamilton House and Gallery at 109 Columbus.
+Drawing Rooms is operated by Victory Hall Inc. a 501(c)(3) nonprofit organization producing exhibitions, programs and public art projects in the NJ/NY area since 2001.
+In 2022, Drawing Rooms expanded and now includes The Terrarium Gallery at Drawing Rooms, The Alcove Gallery at Drawing Rooms and Public Arts Projects on Newark Ave at Drawing Rooms.
+Other Victory Hall Inc. programs include Rainbow Thursdays Artists (art classes for developmentally disabled adults), Victory Arts Projects, Victory Hall Press and The Art Project, exhibition development for Art House, The Oakman, Hamilton House and Colab.

-Victory Hall Inc. began its enterprise in an old Elks Club Hall in September 2001.
+Victory Hall Inc. a 501(c)(3) nonprofit arts organization, began its enterprise in an old Elks Club Hall in Jersey City in September 2001 as a project of OLC Catholic Parish.
 As the neighborhood was shaken by the the events of 911, we became a gathering place for hundreds weekly in our community.
 We slowly renovated the building to become, from 2001 to 2007, a vibrant space for the arts in Jersey City and the surrounding metropolitan area, presenting contemporary art, original theater, spoken word, performance, poetry, film, music, and dance events.
-We regularly drew thousands of visitors each year to Arts weekends, films, and classes.
+We regularly drew thousands of visitors each year to arts weekends, films, and classes.